Gumball2415/subpixel-display-crt/README.md

 ##### Original Subpixel display examples by Thomas Radeke

-##### Modified by Persune 2021
+##### Modified by Persune 2023

 ------

 This project is modified specifically for TV CRTs to be more accurate.
-This project was primarily designed to be rendered in Cycles, though preview in Eevee is possible.
+This project is designed to be rendered in Cycles and Eevee.
 Currently, a detailed guide is not yet available.

 <img src="renders/testpalette_on_0.png" style="max-width:80%;" />